jiaoly/starter-academic/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD student in Aerospace Science and Technology, 2017
+  - course: PhD student in Aerospace Science and Technology
     institution: Beijing Institute of Technology
     year: 2017
-  - course: MEng in Aerospace Science and Technology, 2016
+  - course: MEng in Aerospace Science and Technology
     institution: Beijing Institute of Technology
     year: 2016
   - course: BSc in Weapon System and launching Engineering